Chen3110/mmBody/README.md

 The mesh results include parameters of SMPL-X and 3D coordinates of joints and vertices.
 For the "pose" parameters of each frame, the first 3 dimensions denote the root translation, and 4-6 represent the root rotation.
 The rest dimensions represent rotations of 21 body joints.
 The SMPL-X model can be downloaded from https://smpl-x.is.tue.mpg.de/index.html.

 ### Dimensions of Radar Point Cloud
 Each point of the radar point cloud for a frame contains its 3D location, range velocity, amplitude, and energy power of a reflected wave of the corresponding point in the scene.
-X represents horizontal, Y represents depth, and Z represents height.
+For the 3D location, X represents horizontal, Y represents depth, and Z represents height.

 ### Calibration